StardustDL/aexpy/README.md

 ### Pipeline

 AexPy has four loosely-coupled stages in its pipeline.
 The adjacent stages transfer data by JSON, defined in [models](https://github.com/StardustDL/aexpy/blob/main/src/aexpy/models/) directory.
 You can easily write your own implementation for every stage, and combine your implementation into the pipeline.
-See [third](https://github.com/StardustDL/aexpy/blob/main/src/aexpy/third/) directory for an example on how to implement stages and integrate other tools.